nicdip2004/PongTale/README.md

 A regular pong game with a bit of twist?
 Yes, it's Pong with Undertale Character.
 Play as Frisk the Human and compete in pong battle with Sans the Skeleton in Snowdin!!!

 ## Gameplay
 You must deflect the ball and score it until you reach 100 points, but be carefull!!!
-Sans will be much stornger when you are halfway to the max score!!!
+Sans will be much stronger when you are halfway to the max score!!!

 ## Control
 - W,S : Movement